artemsen/workimitate/readme.txt

-WorkImitate screen saver 1.2
+WorkImitate screen saver 1.3
 ****************************
-WorkImitate - is a screen saver for MS Windows developers, that imitate real work in some IDE: MS VC++ 6, MS VS 2008, Metrowerks CodeWarrior or Nokia Carbide C/C++.
+WorkImitate - is a screen saver for MS Windows developers, that imitate real work in some IDE:
+ - Microsoft Visual Studio 11;
+ - Microsoft Visual Studio 2008;
+ - Microsoft Visual C++ 6;
+ - Metrowerks CodeWarrior;
+ - IntelliJ IDEA;
+ - Escipse.
-You don't need to install this studios - just configure screen saver - it has own virtual interface.
+You don't need to install this IDE - just configure screen saver - it has own virtual interface.

 Installation:
 ****************************